Forza Horizon 6 – Latest News And Release Date

 Germany offers a European setting with a rich automotive heritage.
 Players could race through scenic landscapes featuring castles, autobahns, and the Black Forest.

-The country’s varied terrain would provide excellent street racing and rally-style opportunities.
+The country’s varied terrain would provide excellent opportunities for street racing and rally-style events.
 Germany’s car culture, home to brands like Porsche, BMW, and Mercedes-Benz, would naturally fit the Horizon Festival theme.

 Egypt